Probing non-unitarity of the PMNS matrix in P2SO and comparison with DUNE: Results

 \subsection{Effect on Mass hierarchy}

 Mass hierarchy sensitivity of any experiment is the capability of excluding wrong hierarchy from correct one.
 In this section, we show the variation of mass hierarchy sensitivity with respect to the true values of the NU parameters for the two experiments, P2SO and DUNE.
 The $y$ axis of Fig.~\ref{mhsen} shows the value of mass hierarchy sensitivity, $\sigma (= \sqrt{\chi^2)}$ whereas $x$ axis shows the variation of NU parameters; $\alpha_{11}$ (upper-left), $\alpha_{22}$ (upper-right), $\alpha_{33}$ (lower-left) and $\alpha_{21}$ (lower-right).
-The NU parameters are fixed in test.
+The NU parameters are fixed in test\footnote{Note that in Ref.~\cite{Kaur:2021rau}, while determining the physics sensitivities, standard scenario was considered in the true spectrum of the $\chi^2$.
+They considered NU in the test spectrum and showed their sensitivity as function of $\delta_{\rm CP}$ for different ratios of neutrino to antineutrino runtime.}.
 In the lower-right panel, the true value of the complex phase $\phi_{21}$ is taken as $ 0$.
 For generating each plot, we consider normal hierarchy (NH) in the true scenario and inverted hierarchy (IH) in the test scenario.
 We follow the minimization procedure as mentioned in Section \ref{res}.
 In each panel, orange (green) curve shows the mass hierarchy sensitivity variation as a function of NU parameters for P2SO (DUNE) experiment.
 For $\alpha_{11}$, we observe a significant reduction in the mass hierarchy sensitivity as the parameter deviates from its standard value ($\alpha_{11}=1$) in both experiments.
 For P2SO, the sensitivity remains almost flat in the deviation of $\alpha_{22}$ from its standard value ($\alpha_{22}=1$) up to 0.93 and increases gradually beyond this value, whereas for DUNE, it shows a steady rise starting from the standard scenario.
 On the other hand, the sensitivity is nearly unchanged for all values of $\alpha_{33}$.
 It should be emphasized that, there is no strong dependency of $\alpha_{33}$ on both $P_{\mu e}$ and $P_{\mu \mu}$ in vacuum.
 The small change in $\sigma$ due to $\alpha_{33}$ comes only from matter effects.
 In presence of $\alpha_{21}$, the mass hierarchy sensitivity slightly increases for both the experiments.

 It can be noted that, the behavior of mass hierarchy sensitivity is contradictory for $\alpha_{11}$ and $\alpha_{22}$ panels, \textit{i.e.}, decreasing for $\alpha_{11}$ and increasing for $\alpha_{22}$.
 We try to understand this in Fig.~\ref{fig:NH-IH}.
 This figure presents the variation in probability difference ($|\Delta P_{\alpha \beta}| =P_{\alpha\beta}$ (NH)$-P_{\alpha\beta}$ (IH)) as a function of $\alpha_{ii}$, with the neutrino energy fixed at 2.5 GeV for DUNE and 5 GeV for P2SO.
 The left column displays the appearance probability, while the right column corresponds to the disappearance channel.
 The top and bottom rows represent the DUNE and P2SO experiments, respectively.
 In each panel, blue solid (green dashed) curve represents the change in probability with respect to $\alpha_{11}$ ($\alpha_{22})$.
 From the figure, we can see that, $|\Delta P_{\mu e}|$ decreases in presence of NU parameters.
 This is true for both the parameters, $\alpha_{11}$ and $\alpha_{22}$.
 For the case of $|\Delta P_{\mu \mu}|$, the probability difference increases in presence of both the NU parameters.
 However, the rate of increase for $\alpha_{22}$ is significantly higher than for $\alpha_{11}$.
 Therefore, the hierarchy sensitivity of $\alpha_{22}$ gets dominated by the disappearance channel and we observe an overall increase in the hierarchy sensitivity.
 This observation is similar for both the experiments.